 Step 4: Put two 2-3 inch tabs of double-sided sticky tape on each foot

 Retailing tips for salons

 The power of three – statistically, people like products to be displayed in three’s

 Music – Research shows that playing spa or classical music increases sales

 Display – Display products near the till and in waiting areas

-Here’s our display which was a two tiered breakfast bar I found on Ebay!
+Here’s our display, a two-tiered breakfast bar I found on eBay!
 Most retail units for salons are about £1000, but I got this stylish unit for £100.